jupyter/docker-stacks/pyspark-notebook/README.md

 0. [Deploy Spark on Mesos](http://spark.apache.org/docs/latest/running-on-mesos.html).
 1. Configure each slave with [the `--no-switch_user` flag](https://open.mesosphere.com/reference/mesos-slave/) or create the `jovyan` user on every slave node.
-2. Ensure Python 2.x and/or 3.x and any Python libraries you wish to use in your Spark lambda functions are installed on your Spark workers.
+2. Ensure any libraries you wish to use in your Spark lambda functions are installed on your Spark workers.
 3. Run the Docker container with `--net=host` in a location that is network addressable by all of your Spark workers.
 (This is a [Spark networking requirement](http://spark.apache.org/docs/latest/cluster-overview.html#components).)
     * NOTE: When using `--net=host`, you must also use the flags `--pid=host -e TINI_SUBREAPER=true`.
 See https://github.com/jupyter/docker-stacks/issues/64 for details.

+### In a Python Notebook

-4. Open a Python 2 or 3 notebook.
+0. Open a Python 2 or 3 notebook.
-5. Create a `SparkConf` instance in a new notebook pointing to your Mesos master node (or Zookeeper instance) and Spark binary package location.
+1. Create a `SparkConf` instance in a new notebook pointing to your Mesos master node (or Zookeeper instance) and Spark binary package location.
-6. Create a `SparkContext` using this configuration.
+2. Create a `SparkContext` using this configuration.

 For example, the first few cells in a Python 3 notebook might read: